Weather: Fine conditions forecast for most after wild weekend

 Civil Defence Minister Peeni Henare and the Director of Civil Defence Sarah Black-Stuart will be on the West Coast today assessing the impact of the slips.

-He said the Ministry of Foreign Affairs is supporting foreign tourists stranded by the slips.
+Henare said the Ministry of Foreign Affairs is supporting foreign tourists stranded by the slips.